-Following the Initial Study, the City drafted mitigation measures and prepared this draft Mitigated Negative Declaration to be circulated to responsible and trustee agencies and made available to the public for a 30-day review period, prior to the Fort Bragg Planning Commission conducting a public hearing.
-At the close of the public hearing, the Mitigated Negative Declaration will be considered for adoption.
+Following the Initial Study, the City drafted mitigation measures and prepared a draft Mitigated Negative Declaration that was circulated to responsible and trustee agencies and made available to the public for a 30-day review period on June 20th 2019.
+The Housing Element was subsequently submitted to the Housing and Community Development Department (HCD) for review.
+As a consequence of that review six new programs were added to the Housing Element.
+The new programs are listed below and bolded for emphasis in the project description.